 Adam’s latest release, ‘Take Your Time’, is a stripped back acoustic offering that perfectly captures the essence of his acclaimed one-man shows.
 The 5-track EP, performed and produced solely by Adam, again features material co-written with Steve Black, as well as a track written with founder member of Level 42, Boon Gould.
 Tracks from the EP have received airplay on Blues, Roots and Americana shows in both the UK and Europe, and have been featured heavily on BBC Introducing throughout 2017.
 Acoustic Magazine declared in their review of the EP that “if there were any justice, (he) would have been swept up by Jools Holland’s researchers long ago”, and veteran music journalist Alan Cackett hailed Adam as “simply among the most original and visionary young musicians currently on the cusp of widespread discovery ”.

 Adam is a regular fixture around West Country venues and has built a solid and loyal following in the region, whilst at the same time continuing to take his music to new audiences further afield every year.
-In this respect 2018 is set to be his best yet, with bars, clubs, concerts and festivals booked across the UK and Europe for both for his solo-acoustic and full-band shows.
+In this respect 2018 has been his best yet and Adam has travelled to all corners of the country playing clubs, concerts and festivals as well as completing his first solo tour of the Netherlands.